ObolNetwork/obol-sdk/README.md

 ### Code Review Process

 All contributions are reviewed before they are merged into the main branch.
-Please addresses any feedback provided during the review process.
+Please address any feedback provided during the review process.

 Thank you for contributing to Obol-SDK!